Huanan Seafood Wholesale Market: Items sold

 With local demand present for the consumption of exotic animals, the market also offered exotic game (ye wei in Chinese) and other wild animals for sale, a feature uncommon in most Chinese wet markets.
-A price list posted by one vendor on the popular Chinese review site Dazhong Dianping listed 112 items including a number of wild animals.
-The South China Morning Post reported on 29 January 2020 that the market had a section selling around "120 wildlife animals across 75 species."
+A price list posted by one vendor on the popular Chinese review site Dazhong Dianping listed 112 items, including a number of wild animals.
+The South China Morning Post reported on 29 January 2020, that the market had a section selling around "120 wildlife animals across 75 species."

 It was incorrectly reported that koalas were sold at the market.
 The price list included "树熊" (shùxióng (tree bear)).
-This term is used for koalas in Chinese communities in Singapore, Malaysia and Hong Kong, but in China they are called "考拉" (read as "kaǒlā").
+This term is used for koalas in Chinese communities in Singapore, Malaysia, and Hong Kong, but in China, they are called "考拉" (read as "kǎolā").
 At the Huanan market, 'tree bear' referred to large rodents.

-According to a study published in Scientific Reports in June 2021, 38 wildlife species, including 31 protected species, were sold between May 2017 and November 2019 in Wuhan's wet markets (Huanan seafood market, Baishazhou market, Dijiao outdoor pet market and Qiyimen live animal market) for food and as pets.
-These species included raccoon dogs, Amur hedgehogs, Siberian weasels, hog badgers, Asian badgers, Chinese hares, Pallas's squirrels, masked palm civets, Chinese bamboo rats, Malayan porcupines, coypus, marmots, red foxes, minks, red squirrels, wild boars and complex-toothed flying squirrels.
+According to a study published in Scientific Reports in June 2021, 38 wildlife species, including 31 protected species, were sold between May 2017 and November 2019 in Wuhan's wet markets (Huanan seafood market, Baishazhou market, Dijiao outdoor pet market, and Qiyimen live animal market) for food and as pets.
+These species included raccoon dogs, Amur hedgehogs, Siberian weasels, hog badgers, Asian badgers, Chinese hares, Pallas's squirrels, masked palm civets, Chinese bamboo rats, Malayan porcupines, coypus, marmots, red foxes, minks, red squirrels, wild boars, and complex-toothed flying squirrels.
 The wild animals on sale suffered poor welfare and hygiene conditions and were capable of hosting a wide range of infectious zoonotic diseases or disease-bearing parasites.
-No pangolin or bat species were among these animals for sale.
+No pangolin or bat species were among the animals for sale.

 Link to COVID-19

+Risks identified pre-pandemic

+Even before the pandemic, the market was identified as a likely site for zoonosis (diseases hopping to humans from other species).
+There were over a thousand raccoon-dogs for sale in the market, and about nine thousand other animals.
+Samples collected in the market in early 2020 showed high levels of SARS-CoV-2 and raccoon-dog genetic material (often both in the same samples), especially from a stall ("Stall 29") that kept a cage of raccoon-dogs on top of a cage containing poultry, optimum conditions for the virus to hop the species barrier.

+The existence of such a stall has been contested by Chinese authorities; the stall had been photographed in 2014 by Edward C. Holmes, an Australian virologist who visited the market while working with local researchers, and while a guest professor with the Chinese Center for Disease Control and Prevention (CCDC) from 2014 to 2020; it had also been filmed by a local in December 2019 and posted on Weibo.
+Raccoon-dogs are known to be able to catch and spread COVID-19 easily.